TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
 Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

+This subsystem primarily consists of the thermocouple sensors, any necessary components to make the thermocouples work, and the PID controller code to control the system.

+#### 1. Power Subsystem
+The AD8495 thermocouple amplifier is the primary component of this subsystem requiring power.
+According to the datasheet the AD8495 works best when supplied with 5 V [12]

+#### 2. Software Subsystem

 ##### Inputs and Outputs

 - **Inputs:**